Easy Steps To Grow African Daisy In Containers

 Most African daisy kinds are hybrids; thus, seeds collected from the plants won't produce true offspring.
 However, you can quickly spread your plants by taking cuttings.
 To do this:

 - First, put a sterile seed-starting mixture onto a shallow tray.
 Slightly dampen the mixture.

-- Then, using a pair of sharp bypass pruners, cut plant cuttings 2 to 3 inches long that have at least two pairs of leaf nodes.
+- Then, using a pair of sharp bypass pruners, cut plant cuttings 2 to 3 inches long with at least two leaf nodes.
 Remove the lower leaves and pinch off any bloom buds that are already present.

 - After dipping it in the rooting hormone, plant the cut end in the seed-starting mixture.

 - Place the tray with bright indirect light and temperatures between 60 and 68 degrees Fahrenheit.
 Cover the tray with a plastic dome.